 Gordon, 94, and Norma, 90, became concerned about what would happen when one of them died.
 “He said, ‘I have to stick around … I can’t go until she does because I have to stay here for her.’
 And she would say the same thing,” Dennis says.

 Earlier this month, they were in a car accident in their hometown of State Center, Iowa, and were sent to the hospital with multiple injuries.
-When they were separated, each asked about the other.
-Then they were moved into a room together, where they lay in side-by-side beds, holding hands.
+Separated at first, each asked about the other.
+Then the hospital moved them into a room together, where they lay in side-by-side beds, holding hands.

 Gordon, age 94, died in the middle of the afternoon.
 Everyone in the room was amazed at what happened next.
 Even though he had stopped breathing, his monitor still showed a heartbeat.

 Finally they realized it was Norma’s heartbeat, passing through their hands.

 Norma passed an hour later.
 “Neither one of them would’ve wanted to be without each other,” Donna says.
 “I couldn’t figure out how it was going to work.
 We were very blessed, honestly, that they went this way.”

 And I suppose all of us are blessed to catch such a glimpse of oneness in marriage.

 © 2011 by FamilyLife.
 All rights reserved.